The Messenger

 Dear Sisters and Brothers in Christ,

-With God’s grace, mercy, and love,
+With God’s grace, peace, and love,